 If you play American Roulette, your coverage goes down to 47.4% and the house edge ticks up to 5.2%.
 (Tip- always play European variants in preference to Amercan).

 Many people play red and black bets, and never try out anything else.
 There´s nothing wrong with that, just remember you get the same odds and table coverage on odd/even and 1-18/19-36 should you want to mix it up a bit.
 The odds are the same.
 In fact, the odds are the same for all roulette bets with the exception of the 5 Number Bet which you should avoid.

 The other thing to look out for, is casinos that play “La Partage Rule” on even money bets.
 This tends to be the French Roulette variants.
 You´ll get half your bet back if you bet on the red (or black) and the ball drops in the zero pocket.
 This reduces the house edge even further down to 1.3%

 Referring back to our note on La Partage, you will get most bang from your buck on a French Wheel.
-Try the French Roulette over at Royal Panda.
+Try the French Roulette over at Royal Vegas.
 Many strategies use even money bets like the Whittacker roulette system.